Coventry Cathedral travel guide

 Located in Coventry, England

 Coventry Cathedral is conveniently accessible by various transportation options in Coventry, England.
-If you're flying in, Birmingham Airport is approximately 10.6 miles (17.1 km) away from Coventry.
+If you're flying in, Birmingham Airport is approximately 10.6 miles (17.1 km) away from the city center.
 From there, you can easily reach Coventry Cathedral by taxi or shuttle.

 For those already in Coventry, buses, taxis, and walking are viable options to reach Coventry Cathedral, which is located 0.1 miles (0.2 km) from the city center.
-You can also rent a car and drive to Coventry Cathedral, providing flexibility to explore at your leisure.
 Its exact address is Priory St, Coventry CV1 5AB, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Coventry Cathedral!